-Our objective is to study the inherent bit complexity of distributed probabilistic algorithms that verify solitude on unidirectional rings with a high probability of correctness.
-A distributed algorithm is an assignment of processes to processors.
-So it suffices to model computations induced by a cyclic sequence of processes.
-Our model is based on the following non-restrictive assumptions:
+Our objective is to study the inherent bit complexity of distributed probabilistic algorithms that verify solitude with a high probability of correctness on unidirectional rings.
+A distributed algorithm can be viewed as an assignment of processes to processors.
+So it suffices to model computations as a ring of processes.
+In order to describe such a computation we first state some relevant attributes of a process, and deduce useful properties of sequences of processes.
+The relationship between algorithms and sequences of processes is then made precise in order to highlight the generality of the lower bounds which follow.